 There’s no shortage of articles and television shows that showcase the dishes that chefs love to cook at their restaurants.
 But, what do they love to eat at the end of their exhausting 16-hour days?
 Or on their days off?

 In this series, we ask Milwaukee-area chefs to share their favorite dishes, both from local restaurants and for eating at home.
-In this edition, we talked with Chef David Magnasco of The Chef's Table.
+In this edition, we talked with Chef David Magnasco of The Chef’s Table.
+Magnasco will be among eight featured chefs at the fourth annual Moveable Feast event at the Milwaukee Public Museum.

 Chef David Magnasco spends his days designing menus for private dinners and events at The Chef’s Table.
 But before he opened his swanky Walker’s Point private dining room, he honed his craft at a variety of fine dining establishments in the U.S. and abroad.